hashicorp/terraform-provider-google/website/docs/r/bigquery_data_transfer_config.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+The `schedule_options` block supports:

+* `disable_auto_scheduling` -
+  (Optional)
+  If true, automatic scheduling of data transfer runs for this configuration will be disabled.
+The runs can be started on ad-hoc basis using transferConfigs.startManualRuns API.
+When automatic scheduling is disabled, the TransferConfig.schedule field will be ignored.

+* `start_time` -
+  (Optional)
+  Specifies time to start scheduling transfer runs.
+The first run will be scheduled at or after the start time according to a recurrence pattern defined in the schedule string.
+The start time can be changed at any moment.
+The time when a data transfer can be triggered manually is not limited by this option.

+* `end_time` -
+  (Optional)
+  Defines time to stop scheduling transfer runs.
+A transfer run cannot be scheduled at or after the end time.
+The end time can be changed at any moment.
+The time when a data transfer can be triggered manually is not limited by this option.

 The `sensitive_params` block supports: